There are three fundamental PR approaches:

 The Excellence Approach to PR

-In management theory, there’s a prominent focus on operational excellence.
+Management theory often focuses on operational excellence.
 The Excellence Study mapped value creation onto strategic communication and found that best practices create value for an organisation.
-It reduces costs and risks while increasing revenue.
+They reduce costs and risks while increasing revenue.

 “The programme of research known as the excellence theory began in the 1960s with J. Grunig’s research on publics found among Colombian farmers.
 Research then followed on the role of public relations in organisational decision-making, the symmetrical model of public relations, public relations measurement, and how the structure and environment of organisations shape public relations behaviour. […] The excellence theory has evolved into a general theory of public relations as a strategic management function, and ongoing research now is adding concepts and tools that public relations professionals who serve in a strategic role can use.”